 Irish Red and White Setter

 This rambunctious breed is equal parts ace hunting partner and jolly companion.
 Irish Red and White Setters draw attention with their luxurious white coats with patches of rich red.
 They have soulful, heart-melting expressions, and merry temperaments.
-Irish R&W Setters are exceptionally sociable—you've got an attentive, kind, lifelong friend when you bring the breed home.
-Though they are smart and learn quickly, they require attentive training because their attention is easily hijacked by birds and other interesting sights.
+Irish R&W Setters are exceptionally sociable—you've got an attentive, kind, lifelong friend when you bring home this breed.
+Though they are smart and learn quickly, they require diligent training because their attention is easily hijacked by birds and other interesting sights.

 Irish Red and White Setters were once known as Rossmore Setters.
 Today, the breed is often shortened to Irish R&W Setter or IRWS.